elixir-lang/ex_doc/README.md

 ## Changing the Markdown tool

-By default, ExDoc uses [Earmark][http://github.com/pragdave/earmark] to convert Markdown to HTML.
-If you prefer, you can also use pandoc or hoedown.
+By default, ExDoc uses [Earmark](http://github.com/pragdave/earmark) to convert Markdown to HTML.
+If you prefer, you can also use pandoc or hoedown:

   * Install [pandoc](http://johnmacfarlane.net/pandoc/) - which is available in multiple package managers and provides installers for different operating systems.
 Pandoc must be installed just once and it will be used for all projects;